 Abstract

-[to be added]
+Network monitoring software is a valuable tool for IT professionals to track the health and safety of the networks that they are responsible for.
+They do this by sniffing packets from the network.
+There are many tools for this on the market, some of which are free and open-source tools that allow monitoring at no additional cost to IT professionals.
+This paper seeks to find which of the three tools Wireshark, Suricata, and Snort perform best in the metrics of ease of download, installation difficulty, ease of use, and quality of data from packet sniffing.
+Of the programs tested for this purpose, Wireshark performs incredibly well in all categories, especially the quality of data from packet sniffing.
+Evident when compared to Suricata and Snort which are more complicated to setup and utilize and don't provide the same quality of packet data.

 Introduction

-Network monitoring tools allow for an IT professional to capture packets that traverse the networks that they oversee.
+Network monitoring tools allow an IT professional to capture packets that traverse the networks that they oversee.
 The process of capturing these packets is called packet sniffing [1].
 There is a myriad of tools available to IT professionals to perform this task.
 Some of these tools provide more information on the packets that are sniffed than others.
 Free and open-source tools are of particular interest to IT professionals who may be constrained by a budget.
 For a program to be considered open-source its source code must be available and be able to be modified, copies must be able to be made and disseminated, and the user must have the ability to make changes to it [2].
 Some of the more notable tools currently available to perform this task include Wireshark, Snort, and Suricata.
 Computer scientists have been testing these tools to find which ones are best suited for the task.
-Tools such as Wireshark are usable across multiple operating systems and are useful for packet sniffing and network intrusion detection, were found to be comparable to other tools such as Snort and Suricata [3].
+Tools such as Wireshark are usable across multiple operating systems and are useful for packet sniffing and network intrusion detection and were found to be comparable to other tools such as Snort and Suricata [3].